-More information on head lice can be obtained from the DSHS website Managing Head Lice in School Settings and at Home.
+More information on head lice can be obtained from the DSHS website Managing Head Lice in School Settings and at Home and from the Centers for Disease Control and Prevention's website Head Lice Information for Parents.

 [See policy FFAA for more information.]